Academics

 Instructor: Ms. Rachel Coosaia

-Class Description: Rachel Coosaia, a renown cello teacher, will be offering a beginning cello class to K-6th Grade students.
+Class Description: Ms. Rachel Coosaia, a renowned cello teacher, will be offering a beginning cello class to Kindergarten – 6th Grade students.
 Students will learn the foundation of holding the cello and bow, listening skills to match pitch, making a nice tone on the open strings in many different rhythmic patterns, and enjoying making music with each other!
 Students will also begin to read music.
 Parents are encouraged to attend the class to learn how to help their children practice at home.
 Participants should commit to taking the course year-round and participate in the final recital at the end of the year.
 Please contact Dr. Lauren Deutsch with any questions and for instrument rental information at ldeutsch@sierracanyonschool.org.

 Tuesdays